conda/conda/docs/source/installation.rst

 Installation
 ============

-Conda is part of the Anaconda Python distribution which can be downloaded from the `Continuum store
+Conda is part of the Anaconda Python distribution which can be downloaded from `here
 <https://store.continuum.io/cshop/anaconda/>`_.

 Conda can also be installed as a stand-alone packages known as *Miniconda*.
-Installers for Linux, OSX and Windows are available on `the Conda site <http://conda.pydata.org/miniconda.html#miniconda>`_.
+Installers for Linux, OS X and Windows are available on `the Conda site <http://conda.pydata.org/miniconda.html#miniconda>`_.